 We offered a range of clubs and Educational Visits throughout the year to ensure children are in receipt of the best opportunities.
 This included a residential experience in Year 6.
 The focus on high quality teaching and targeted work has benefited many pupils.
 We have also committed to staff CPD to improve the quality of teaching for all and extensive curriculum development, which makes a broad a balanced offer.
 This also informs our approach to targeted interventions, and our priorities lie in phonic and language interventions and we continue to use Little Wandle for our Phonics teaching, investing in additional adult resources for these areas.
 We ran a successful programme of tuition sessions to contribute to the catch up of children and are refining this delivery to ensure maximum impact this year.
 We continue to see the benefits of our counselling partnership support and additional EP capacity to making a difference for those with more targeted needs.
-Our data for 22-23 was well above the national average in EYFS with 83% meeting their Early Learning Goals.
-KS1 data was below national average as we had an exceptionally large proportion of SEN intake, with 26% of the cohort in this year group having an identified SEN. Our KS2 data was above national average in all areas:
+Our data for 23-24 was well above the national average in EYFS with 78% meeting their Early Learning Goals.
+KS1 data was also above national and KS2 data was equal to or above national average in all areas: